depasquale-lab/EK125/Week3A.md

-# Chapter 3 – Selection Statements in Python
+# Chapter 4 (Week 3A) – Selection Statements in Python

 In programming, we often need to **make choices**:
 - Should a piece of code run, or be skipped?